davidsaldubehere/auto-typer/README.md

 "editor.quickSuggestions": false to your local vscode settings

 This will make sure no autocomplete features mess with the code (only needed if you are working with a code editor like vscode)

+Instructions for use:

+Paste your text into the input section,
+Click the select position button to add the starting click position, To add pausing, add these arguments anywhere inside your text:
+$pause$ - waits until the user clicks anywhere before proceeding
+$secondamount$ - waits a specified amount of seconds before proceeding

+Click the start button to begin typing.